 Planes, Trains and Automobiles - you can find all the info below.

 Dublin Bus - Plenty of buses stop near Trinity.
 You can find more details here on the Dublin Bus website.
 Grab a seat upstairs if you can and take in some of the city’s sites on your journey!

-By Luas - Both the Stephen’s Green Stop on the Green Line and the Abbey Street Stop on the Red Line are within easy (5-7 min) walking distance.
+By Luas - Both the St. Stephen’s Green stop on the Green Line and the Abbey Street stop on the Red Line are within easy (5-7 min) walking distance.